woodleyi/PyDFA/README.md

 Users may pass an input grammar as a string with the following format:

 N -> prod1 | prod2 | ...
-Where N is a nonterminal and prod is a production of N.
+Where N is a nonterminal and prod is a production of N.\
 Unique symbols must be separated by whitespace.
-Aa != A a
+Aa != A a\
+Nullable productions may be represented with λ or the keyword LAMBDA.

 E.g.\
 grammar=\\\